Plonq/bevy_panorbit_camera/README.md

 Basic orbit camera controls for Bevy.
 Supports orbiting, panning, and zooming.

-It was designed as a plug and play camera to get up and running quickly, with good defaults, but also the ability to customise some aspects to your liking.
+It was designed as a plug and play camera to get up and running quickly, with good defaults.
+Best suited for quick prototyping and 3D experimentation.

 Default controls: